CaioCavalcanti/aws-developer-certification/services/IAM.md

 # Identity Access Management
 IAM makes is easy to provide users secure access to your AWS resources, by enabling you to manage IAM users and their access and manage federated users.

-It's available at `AWS Console > Services > Security, Identity & Compliance > IAM`

-## Critical Terms
-- Users: end users (people)
-- Groups: a collection of users under one set of permissions
-- Roles: used to define a set of permissions to AWS resources
-- Policies: a document that defines one or more permissions.
-It can be attached to an user, group or/and role.

-## Best practices
-- Follow security checklist after creating a new account
-    - Delete your root access keys
-        - Is usually done automatically
-    - Enable multi factor authentication (MFA) on root account
-    - Create individual IAM users
-    - Use groups to assign permissions
-    - Apply an IAM password policy
-- Rotate credentials regularly
-- Grant least privilege
-- Use roles to delegate permissions
-- Monitor activity in your AWS account
-- Create an administrator user to manage users, so you don't need to use the root account
-- Use policy simulator to test policy changes to ensure they have the desired effect before committing them to production

 ## Useful links
 - [AWS - IAM FAQ](https://aws.amazon.com/iam/faqs/)
 - [AWS - IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)